hylang/hy/docs/tutorial.rst

     (defn greet [name] (print "hello from hy," name))

-Then you can use it directly from python, by importing hy before importing the module.
+Then you can use it directly from Python, by importing Hy before importing the module.
 In Python::

     import hy